EUR/JPY – Fear sent it off the cliff – More to come?

 Now let’s look at the other currency that benefits – the Japanese yen.
 The yen enjoys the same status as the greenback – the “safe haven” currency that is sought in times of crisis.
 That’s not the only reason pushing the yen.

 Chinese officials are hinting that they will release the tight Yuan peg and let it strengthen.
 More expensive Chinese goods mean better competition conditions for Japanese goods.
-This also boost the yen: USD/JPY is below 93.
+This also boosts the yen: USD/JPY is below 93.

 EUR/JPY tumbling down